 Michigan Transfer Agreement

 The Michigan Transfer Agreement (MTA) was developed to simplify the transferability of core college courses from Michigan community colleges to Michigan universities.
-Students who successfully complete the 30 credit hour MTA at a Michigan community college may transfer all 30 credits to satisfy a portion of the general education requirements at Michigan Technological University.
+Students who successfully complete the 30 credit hour MTA at a Michigan community college may transfer those credits to satisfy a portion of the general education requirements at Michigan Technological University.

 Minimum Requirements